Hennmeister/kv-store/README.md

 At the end of your session, you shoud db.close() the database.
 This call does some book keeping work to ensure the memory contents of the database (i.e. the memtbale) is correctly dumped in a way that the db can be reloaded to its normal state.
 It also frees the memory we allocated during runtime.

-Both of these functions are located in `SimpleKVStore.cpp`
+Both of these functions are located in `SimpleKVStore.cpp`.

 ### **Extendible Hash Buffer Pool**